layflags/arduino-playing-the-imperial-march/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 While playing around with a piezo on my Arduino UNO I wanted it to play a nice song for me.
 So I googled the notes for [The Imperial March](https://en.wikipedia.org/wiki/The_Imperial_March) and finally found some useful data [here](http://processors.wiki.ti.com/index.php/Playing_The_Imperial_March).
-Afer quickly hacking some JavaScript using the awesome [Johnny-Five](http://johnny-five.io/) library I got it working :-)
+After quickly hacking some JavaScript using the awesome [Johnny-Five](http://johnny-five.io/) library I got it working :-)

 ## What do you need?